Unchained Melody

-"Unchained Melody" is a 1955 song with music by Alex North and lyrics by Hy Zaret.
-North wrote the music as a theme for the prison film Unchained (1955), hence the song title.
-Todd Duncan sang the vocals for the film soundtrack.
-It has since become a standard and one of the most recorded songs of the 20th century, most notably by the Righteous Brothers in 1965.
-According to the song's publishing administrator, over 1,500 recordings of "Unchained Melody" have been made by more than 670 artists, in multiple languages.
+"Unchained Melody" is a 1955 song by Alex North with lyrics by Hy Zaret.
+North composed the music as a theme for its namesake 1955 prison film.
+The version of the song in the film's soundtrack was sung by Todd Duncan.
+It has since become a standard and one of the most recorded songs of the 20th century, with the version recorded by the Righteous Brothers in 1965 notable in its own right.
+According to the song's publishing administrator, over 1,500 recordings of "Unchained Melody" have been made by more than 670 singers, in multiple languages.

-In 1955, three versions of the song (by Les Baxter, Al Hibbler, and Roy Hamilton) charted in the Billboard top 10 in the United States, and four versions (by Al Hibbler, Les Baxter, Jimmy Young, and Liberace) appeared in the top 20 in the United Kingdom simultaneously, a record for any song.
-The song continued to chart in the 21st century, and it was the only song to reach number one with four different recordings in the United Kingdom until it was joined by Band Aid 30's "Do They Know It's Christmas?" in 2014.
+In 1955, three versions of the song — by Les Baxter, Al Hibbler, and Roy Hamilton — charted in the top 10 of the Billboard Hot 100 in the United States.
+In the United Kingdom, the versions by Hibbler, Baxter, Jimmy Young, and Liberace ranked in the top 20 simultaneously, a record for any song.
+The song continued to chart in the 21st century, and until 2014 it was the only song to reach number one with four different recordings in the United Kingdom.

 Of the hundreds of recordings made, the Righteous Brothers' version, with a solo by Bobby Hatfield, became the jukebox standard after its release.
 Hatfield changed the melody in the final verse and many subsequent covers of the song are based on his version.
-The Righteous Brothers recording achieved a second round of great popularity when featured in the film Ghost in 1990.
+The Righteous Brothers' recording acquired renewed attention when it was featured in the 1990 film Ghost.
 In 2004, it was number 27 on AFI's 100 Years...100 Songs survey of top tunes in American cinema.